 Merit Aid and Scholarship Considerations

-When merit scholarships do materialize, families with substantial 529 savings have options: apply the funds to graduate school, change the beneficiary to another child, or use the scholarship exception to withdraw funds without the 10% penalty on earnings.
+When merit scholarships do materialize, families with substantial 529 savings have options: apply funds to graduate school, change the beneficiary to another child, or use the scholarship exception to withdraw funds without the 10% penalty on earnings.

 Balancing College Savings With Retirement and Other Goals